Results

 Sphere.

 New York: Alfred A. Knopf, 1987.
 First edition and first printing.
 Hardcover.
+385 pages.
 A chilling novel set at the bottom of the Pacific Ocean and involving an alien spaceship.
 Adapted into a movie of the same name with Dustin Hoffman, Sharon Stone, and Samuel L. Jackson.
-A tight close to near fine copy with a former owner's blindstamp to the front free endpaper in a very good plus dust jacket that has some light edge wear and a small tear to the top of the front panel and some associated creasing.
-Item #183381 More
+A very good copy in paper covered boards with a cloth spine with some soiling to the top edge of the pages and in a near fine dust jacket.
+Item #190229 More

 The Terminal Man.